A Rutland Water Wedding: Rutland Wedding Photography

-Ian and Michelle got married in July at the picturesque Normanton Church, an iconic building at Rutland water and their reception bash at Braunston Village Hall, which is an old village hall in Rutland.
+Ian and Michelle got married in summer at the picturesque Normanton Church, an iconic building at Rutland water and their reception bash at Braunston Village Hall, which is a village hall in Rutland near Oakham.
 It was a gorgeous day and super chilled.

 The excitement before the wedding